 4. Since LCD chips have a finite number of pixels, signal inputs that have higher resolutions must be scaled to fit the pixel field count of the particular LCD chip.
 For example, a typical HDTV input format of 1080i or 1080p needs a native display of 1920x1080 pixels for a one-to-one display of the HDTV image.
 However, if your LCD chip only has a pixel field of 1024x768, the original HDTV signal must be scaled to fit the 1024x768 pixel count on the LCD chip (in addition the image will also have to be letterboxed to reproduce the correct widescreen aspect ratio).
 This is where CRT projectors can excel over an LCD projector, since they are not limited by a fixed pixel field, they are more flexible at displaying various resolutions, due to being able to variably scan the image onto the projection tube surface.

 5. As mentioned earlier, the LCD light source (bulb) in an LCD projector must be replaced periodically, depending on the projector, about every 3,000 to 4,000 hours, sometimes at a cost of several hundred dollars.
 On the positive side of this, a new lamp basically gives you a new LCD projector, as your original brightness and contrast are restored, and most bulbs can be self-installed by the consumer.
+However, it must be noted that new light-source technologies, such as Laser-based lighting are starting to make inroads as an alternative to the traditional projector lamp.

 Variants of LCD